Table of Contents

-Like McDonald's, they offer food for relatively affordable prices with fast service and a consistent menu anywhere you go.
+Like McDonald's, they offer food for relatively affordable prices with fast service and a consistent menu everywhere you go.

 Therefore, these 3 brands are competing in the same market category.

-McDonald's is constantly updating their menu to keep its less-loyal customers coming back to them.
+McDonald's is constantly updating its menu to keep its less-loyal customers coming back to them.

-On one side, they haven't remove any popular items from the menu to keep their most loyal customers emotionally connected.
+On one hand, they haven't removed any popular items from the menu to keep their most loyal customers emotionally connected.

-On the other side, McDonald's regularly announces new meals for a limited amount of time to attract new customers and create awareness.
+On the other hand, McDonald's regularly announces new meals for a limited amount of time to attract new customers and create awareness.

-Furthermore, they have tried out new ways to engage with their customers with actions like organizing massive giveaway prizes multiple times a year to attract the type of customers who enjoy playing games.
+Furthermore, they have tried out new ways to engage with their customers with actions like organizing massive giveaway prizes multiple times a year to attract the types of customers who enjoy playing games.

 Competitors with different products but similar target audiences

-Food and beverage companies that sell a different range of products but fulfill the same needs as McDonald's is the next category to analyze.
+The next category to analyze is food and beverage companies that sell a different range of products but fulfill the same needs as McDonald's.

 Brands like Starbucks and Dunkin Donuts can be considered indirect competitors of McDonald's but direct competitors of Mc Café in the coffeehouses category.

-In the case of Starbucks, they cater to an audience characterized for preferring comfort and experience, and that is willing to pay a premium price for it.
+In the case of Starbucks, they cater to an audience characterized by preferring comfort and experience, and that is willing to pay a premium price for it.

-Dunkin Donuts is famous for its donuts but targets the consumers that are more interested in obtaining a good product-price relation without the need of paying a premium price for being in a fancy store.
+Dunkin Donuts is famous for its donuts but targets consumers that are more interested in obtaining a good product-price relationship without the need to pay a premium price for being in a fancy store.

-Even though the main business of McDonald's is selling meals at any time of the day, it has also tapped into the market of Starbucks and Dunkin Donuts with a specific chain.
+Even though the main business of McDonald's is selling meals at any time of the day, it has also tapped into the markets of Starbucks and Dunkin' Donuts with a specific chain.

 McCafé is part of McDonald's and it is sometimes a standalone business selling mostly hot drinks and sweet snacks.